M-3LAB/awesome-anomaly-synthesis/README.md

 # awesome-anomaly-synthesis

+We discuss anomaly synthesis methods in detail.
+Welcome to read our paper and make comments.

+A Survey on Industrial Anomalies Synthesis [[paper]](https://arxiv.org/abs/2502.16412)

 🔥🔥🔥 Contributions to our repository are welcome.
 Feel free to categorize the papers.

 ## Taxonomy of Industrial Image Anomaly Synthesis